georgesnow/applescript-repo-public/README.md

-# applescript-repo-public
+# applescript-repo
-Public set of Applescripts of mine for educational use
+These are set of applescripts for educational use and to learn from.
+Use them at your own risk.
+I express to no warranty.
+These are intended to help folks trying to solve their own problems using AppleScript.